 Brad Parscale is Trump’s re-election campaign manager and he got pretty cheesed off at a CNN editor for the story they published about his wife and their business associations.

 .@cnn are liars trying to write a dirty story about my wife.
 I own all my companies.
-My wife is member on some of them to do filings and bookkeeping.— Brad Parscale - Text TRUMP to 88022 (@parscale) August 30, 2019
+My wife is member on some of them to do filings and bookkeeping.— Brad Parscale - Download our Trump 2020 App today! (@parscale) August 30, 2019

 This is a disgusting trick to make a very simple thing look nefarious.
 Her last name is Parscale, what would that hide?